Creative Course Applications

 Common Mistakes

-🚫 Only showing finished pieces — Include process work!
+Only showing finished pieces — include process work too.

-🚫 Copying photos exactly — Show interpretation and creativity
+Copying photos exactly — show interpretation and ideas.

-🚫 Poor quality images — Photograph work in good lighting
+Poor-quality images — photograph work in good light.

 Pro Tip

 NCAD and other Irish colleges particularly value sketchbooks.
-They want to see your thinking process, not just polished final pieces!
+They want your thinking process, not just polished final pieces.

 What Colleges Look For